TheSkeward/fletcher/bridge.md

 For a full discussion of the permissions that Fletcher requires, see [Permissions granted via the OAuth screen](permissions.md).

 ## Fletcher Configuration
-In the each server configuration file, set the `synchronize` preference to `on`.
-Fletcher must be reloaded or restarted for these changes to take effect.
+In each server configuration file, set the `synchronize` preference to `on`.
+Fletcher must be reloaded or restarted for these changes to take effect (this happens automatically every 15 minutes).

 Configuration example: this is a fletcherrc configuration entry for a server that has synchronization scanning on.